FOREX-Yen rises from multiyear lows on growth concerns, G20

 “Second, I think the (U.S.) stock market is selling off.
 The third thing is positioning.
 They were short yen, long everything else - long gold, long emerging markets, long U.S. Treasuries.
 As they get out of the yen leg of it, they are being forced to get out of the long-leg of these trades as well,” he added.

-The dollar traded 1.86 percent lower at 96.55 yen in late New York trade, having earlier dropped as low as 97.07 yen, according to Reuters data.
+The dollar traded 1.14 percent lower at 97.26 yen in afternoon New York trade, having earlier dropped as low as 97.08 yen, according to Reuters data.
 It has retreated from a four-year high of 99.94 yen on Thursday, and hefty resistance is expected at 100 yen.

 The yen has been a favorite funding currency in so-called carry trades, when investors borrow yen at near zero interest rates and then reinvest the money in currencies and assets with higher returns.
 When stress in financial markets rises, investors tend to unwind those trades and buy back the Japanese currency.